 What’s harder?
 Changing, or not changing?
 In the 25-plus years I’ve worked with subject matter experts (SMEs) on proposals, I can attribute almost all initial pushback to resistance to change.
 Who wants more work if they don’t have time to complete what’s already on their plate?
-But the fact of the matter is that a proposal program powered by RFP process automation and a continuously updated Answer Library makes changing easier than not changing.
+But the fact of the matter is that a proposal program powered by RFP process automation and a continuously updated Content Library makes changing easier than not changing.

 Before I launch into how to get internal and external SMEs excited about the RFP process, I want to call out a recurring theme that echoes through all of the tips: Respect their time.
 SMEs already have daily calendars chock full of responsibilities, such as solving engineering issues, dealing with clients, and creating demos.

 Requesting their help with responses to any RFx (RFP, RFI, RFQ, DDQ, security questionnaire, etc.) is you asking them to repurpose some of that valuable time.
 But you need their help to complete the RFP process.
 Your company needs the revenue.
 SMEs need the company.
 In the circle of your company’s success lifecycle, the greater the SME involvement and enthusiasm, the easier your job will be.